-- .01 Debts Referred for Offset: All debts shall be submitted to the State Controller for collection through offset. - .02 Procedure for Offset: The Central Collection Service shall submit a tape transfer as specified above to the Department of Revenue for cross-matching with the income tax accounting file.
-The State Controller shall certify the amount of debts due the State and subject to offset after the completion of the offset procedure, and hearing and appeal if applicable, set forth in this rule.
-The debtor may arrange with the Central Collection Service for payment of the debt in full before the offset is made.
-However, the assigning state agency shall not enter into any agreement with the debtor for payment of the debt after the offset is initiated. - .03 Notification of Intent to Offset: The Central Collection Service shall notify the debtor in writing of the State's intent to offset.
-Such notice shall set forth the name of the debtor, the manner in which the debt arose, the amount of the claimed debt, and the intention to offset the tax refund against the debt.
-The notice shall fully describe the manner in which the debtor/taxpayer may request a hearing. - .04 Right of Hearing: The taxpayer shall be required to submit written notice of the intent to contest the offset.
-Such written notice of intent to contest shall be filed with the Central Collection Service within thirty (30) days of the postmark on the notification to offset.
-If a hearing is requested by the taxpayer, it shall be held within thirty (30) calendar days from receipt of such request.
-Failure to apply for such a hearing in writing, within the thirty (30) period, shall be deemed a waiver of the opportunity to contest the offset. - .05 Apportionment of Refund: In case a joint return has been filed in which only one person is the debtor, the Department of Revenue shall notify the taxpayer that the non-debtor spouse may file a claim for payment.
+- .01 Debts Referred for Offset: All debts shall be submitted to the State Controller for collection through offset. - .02 Procedure for Offset: The Central Collection Service shall submit an electronic file to the appropriate agency or entity for the purposes of offsetting any payments due the debtor in order to intercept those funds and apply them towards a state debt assigned to Central Collection Services.
+The State Controller shall certify the amount of debts due the State and subject to offset after the completion of the offset procedure, and administrative review or hearing and appeal if applicable, set forth in this rule. - .03 Notification of Intent to Offset: The Central Collection Service shall notify the debtor in writing of the State's intent to offset.
+Such notice shall set forth the name of the debtor, the manner in which the debt arose, the amount of the claimed debt, and the intention to offset any payment due the debtor against the debt.
+The notice shall fully describe the hearing or administrative review process available to the debtor regarding the offset.. - Right of Hearing or Administrative Review: The taxpayer shall be required to submit a written request for hearing or administrative review, if entitled to a hearing or administrative review depending upon the type of offset.
+Such written request for hearing or administrative review shall be filed with the Central Collection Service within thirty (30) days of the postmark on the notification to offset.
+If a hearing or administrative review is requested by the taxpayer, it shall be held within thirty (30) calendar days from receipt of such request.
+Failure to request such a hearing or administrative review, in writing, within the thirty (30) period, shall be deemed a waiver of the opportunity to contest the offset. - Apportionment of Refund for State tax refund offset: In case a joint return has been filed in which only one person is the debtor, the Department of Revenue shall notify the taxpayer that the non-debtor spouse may file a claim for payment.
 Based upon such claim, the Department of Revenue shall issue a refund to the non-debtor spouse.
-For such computation, the Department of Revenue shall apportion the overpayment based on the respective shares of the Colorado adjusted income. - .06 Disposition of Proceeds Collected: If a debtor is determined by the Department of Revenue to be entitled to a refund, the Department of Revenue shall transfer an amount equal to the refund up to the amount owed to the State Treasury for disbursement by the State Controller.
-No refund shall be paid to a debtor nor shall any refund be paid to the State Treasurer for disbursement until thirty (30) days has elapsed from the date of notice to offset.
-If during the 30-day period the Central Collection Service receives a notice of intent to contest, the administrator shall inform the Department of Revenue which shall thereafter hold the refund until the disposition has been resolved by settlement, hearing, or court order. - .07 Hearing Procedure: Upon receipt of notice of intent to contest the offset, the administrator shall schedule a hearing to be held within thirty (30) days from the time of filing.
-This hearing shall determine if the offset is proper and the claim is valid.
+For such computation, the Department of Revenue shall apportion the overpayment based on the respective shares of the Colorado adjusted income.

+Disposition of Proceeds Collected: If a debtor is determined by the Department of Revenue to be entitled to a State tax refund, the Department of Revenue shall transfer an amount equal to the refund up to the amount owed to the State Treasury for disbursement by the State Controller.
+If a hearing is requested and held, and the hearing, or subsequent appeal determines that the refund was not proper, the amount of the offset shall be reimbursed to the taxpayer..07 Hearing or Administrative Review Procedure: Upon receipt of request for a hearing or administrative review, if applicable, the administrator shall schedule a hearing or administrative review to be held within thirty (30) days from the date the request was received.
+This hearing or administrative review shall determine if the offset is proper and the claim is valid.

-If the State cannot schedule a hearing within thirty (30) days from the date a request is filed, the account shall be deleted from final submission on the offset tape so that the refund can be automatically returned to the taxpayer.
+If the State cannot schedule a hearing or admininstrative review within thirty (30) days from the date a request is received, any funds offset shall be refunded to the taxpayer.
 Return of this sum shall not constitute a waiver on the part of the State for the debt.